-As a Group, we take our commitment to corporate and social responsibility very seriously.
+The Group takes commitment to corporate and social responsibility very seriously.
 We have six core principles that support everything we do and, as outlined in ‘Our Principles’ and ‘Our Values’, we strive to maintain the highest standards in all that we do.

 Finance Act 2016

 In this way, tax risk can be identified on a real-time basis, focusing on areas of the business and transactions where there exists inherent tax complexity or uncertainty.
-Internal focus is directed to these higher risk areas, with external advisors also engaged by the Group to provide tax advice and compliance support where additional resource or expertise is required to mitigate these tax risks.
+Internal focus is directed to these higher risk areas, with external advisors engaged by the Group to provide tax advice and compliance support where additional resource or expertise is required to mitigate tax risks.